 Home » Ashanti Billie, 19, was Kidnapped & Murdered By Retired Navy Vet

-Virginia Beach residents came together in 2017 in hopes of finding 19-year-old Ashanti Billie alive.
-It was on September 18, 2017, when Ashanti left for work at the Blimpie sandwich shop on the Joint Expeditionary Base Little Creek-Fort Story.
+Virginia Beach residents came together in 2017, hoping to find 19-year-old Ashanti Billie alive.
+On September 18, 2017, Ashanti left for work at the Blimpie sandwich shop on the Joint Expeditionary Base Little Creek-Fort Story.
 The teen was going about her day as usual and even had a culinary class at the Art Institute of Virginia Beach later on in the day, but when Ashanti didn’t show up for either, her loved ones began to worry.

-Five days later, Ashanti’s vehicle, a white 2014 Mini Cooper, was found in nearby Norfolk, Virginia.
+Five days later, Ashanti’s white 2014 Mini Cooper vehicle was found in nearby Norfolk, Virginia.
 Police quickly investigated and found a few items of her clothing inside.
 Six days after that, authorities made a gruesome discovery when the 4-foot-11-inch tall girl’s body was recovered in Charlotte, North Carolina.
 She was left outside in a partially wooded area near a church.
 An autopsy revealed that she was the victim of “some type of undetermined trauma,” according to WTKR News.

 Detectives soon learned that there was a man who repeatedly attempted, and failed, to flirt with the teen.
 According to NBC Washington, one witness told police that the man had made a “crude sexual comment” toward her.
 The man was 45-year-old Eric Brian Brown, a homeless retired veteran who spent 21 years in the Navy and worked odd jobs near and on the naval base.
 As a veteran, it’s reported that he had full access to the base where Ashanti Billie worked.